bruceravel/DHT/README.md

 # NAME

-MyDHT - Interact with a Raspberry Pi DHT sensor
+MyDHT - Interact with the Raspberry Pi DHT sensor in my grow room

 # VERSION